gpjmartin/fs1/393_LTS_upgrade/README.md

 ansible-playbook playbooks/install.yml

-The installed needs to complete with no errors.
+The installer needs to complete with no errors.

 After completion, push the configs out to the nodes, and restart.